Synthetixio/js-monorepo/v3/docs/docs/technical-reference/smart-contracts.md

 function mintUsd(uint128 accountId, uint128 poolId, address collateralType, uint256 amount) external
 ```

-Mints {amount} of snxUSD with the specified staking position.
+Mints {amount} of snxUSD with the specified liquidity position.

 Requirements:

 - `msg.sender` must be the owner of the account, have the `ADMIN` permission, or have the `MINT` permission.
-- After minting, the collateralization ratio of the staking position must not be below the target collateralization ratio for the corresponding collateral type.
+- After minting, the collateralization ratio of the liquidity position must not be below the target collateralization ratio for the corresponding collateral type.

 Emits a {UsdMinted} event.